Database Security Cheat Sheet¶

 Implementing Transport Layer Protection¶

 Most database default configurations start with unencrypted network connections, though some do encrypt the initial authentication (such as Microsoft SQL Server).
 Even if the initial authentication is encrypted, the rest of the traffic will be unencrypted and all kinds of sensitive information will be sent across the network in clear text.
 The following steps should be taken to prevent unencrypted traffic:

 - Configure the database to only allow encrypted connections.

 - Install a trusted digital certificate on the server.

-- Configure the client application to connect using TLSv1.2+ with modern ciphers (e.g, AES-GCM or ChaCha20).
+- The client application to connect using TLSv1.2+ with modern ciphers (e.g, AES-GCM or ChaCha20).

-- Configure the client application to verify that the digital certificate is correct.
+- The client application to verify that the digital certificate is correct.

-The database should be configured to always require authentication, including connections from the local server.
+The database should always require authentication, including connections from the local server.
 Database accounts should be:

 - Protected with strong and unique passwords.